SANIS-HITSZ/Waveform_AFDM/README.md

-This program shows the simulation codes of the research results about Affine Frequency Division Multiplexing (AFDM) waveform from UWB-LAB (director Dr. Tingting Zhang), School of Information Science and Technology, Harbin Institute of Technology (Shenzhen)
+This program shows the simulation codes of the research results about Affine Frequency Division Multiplexing (AFDM) waveform from UWB-LAB (director Dr. Tingting Zhang), School of Information Science and Technology, Harbin Institute of Technology (Shenzhen), China

-All the codes in this program have been verified to run on 2023b.
+All the codes in this program have been verified to run on MATLAB 2023b.

 File lists:
 1. Simu_OS_PS_AFDM.m